Let me guess, you’ve been pretty much everywhere in Europe, but never really thought of visiting Portugal.

 2Trams make everyone happy.

 Life in Portugal’s major cities has been beautified by historical trams running all over the downtown in the past century.
-Particularly in Lisbon it’s impossible to leave the city without a ride in the popular tram 28 which connects areas of the city still inaccessible by metro.
+Particularly in Lisbon it’s impossible not smile when seeing the yellow lovely vehicles going up and down the hills.

 3The coffee is damn good.